Phoenix STS Logo

 Fire Safety Essentials

-Theory and fire prevention strategies specific to healthcare environments.
+Theory and fire prevention for healthcare settings.
 Covers fire science, common hazards in hospitals and clinics, oxygen-enriched atmosphere risks, and fire detection systems.

 2